We specialise in safety risk assessment in Melbourne and around Australia. Please contact us to learn how we can assist your workplace

 - Work Environment (e.g design of a warehouse)

 The management of risk is the foundation of safety.
 Risk management is a prospective evaluation of hazards, assessment of the risk, control of the risk and the monitoring and review of the risk.
 The process of risk management is often incorrectly described as a risk assessment.
 Risk assessment is a step in the risk management process which aims to assess the risk based on the frequency, severity and the nature of the hazard and risk.
 Risk management is a legal obligation for employers, manufacturers, suppliers, designers of buildings and is embedded in all jurisdictions in Australia.
 Workplaces can be a dynamic environment with a multitude of hazards and risks.
 The management of hazards and risks is critical to preventing harm and ensuring your workplace is safe.
-We specialise in safety risk assessment in Melbourne and around Australia.
+We specialise in safety risk management in Melbourne and around Australia.
 Safetygap’s consultants are experienced in identifying hazards, assessing risks and recommending effective controls to manage the risk.